NYPL/schemabuilder/README.md

 #### 1. Properties Only

-To output without a HTML wrapper:
+To output without a HTML wrapper use the `outputMicrodata` method with or without a property name.

+If you do **not** specify a property name, microdata to describe the primary object will be generated.

 ```
 // Output an Object